vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 - If a `target_notional_volume` is not specified, the full transfer amount should be paid out regardless of the volume.
 - If a `target_notional_volume` is specified but the value is zero.
 The transfer should be rejected.
+- If a `target_notional_volume` is specified, the dispatch metric is for eligible entities rewards and an `asset_for_metric` is specified, the transfer should be accepted.
+- If a `target_notional_volume` is specified, the dispatch metric is for eligible entities rewards and an `asset_for_metric` is **not** specified, the transfer should be rejected.
-- If a `target_notional_volume` is specified but the dispatch metric is for market creation rewards.
-The transfer should be rejected.
+- If a `target_notional_volume` is specified and the dispatch metric is for market creation rewards, the transfer should be rejected.
-- If a `target_notional_volume` is specified but the dispatch metric is for validator ranking rewards.
-The transfer should be rejected.
+- If a `target_notional_volume` is specified and the dispatch metric is for validator ranking rewards, the transfer should be rejected.

 #### Interactions with scoping markets